carbon-language/carbon-lang/CODE_OF_CONDUCT.md

     is no excuse for poor behavior and poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
-It’s important to remember that a community where people feel uncomfortable or threatened is not a productive one.
+It’s important to remember that a community where people feel threatened is not a productive one.
 Members of our community should be respectful when dealing with other members as well as with people outside the Carbon community.